Together We’re Better Lesson Plan

 Discussion

-Now have your core team (or volunteers you can trust) demonstrate the “right” way.
+Now have your core team or volunteers demonstrate the “right” way.
 Have them be loving and caring.
 They should truly show concern for the ”sinner’s” well being.

 Small Group Reflection Questions